-Not only do these categories help alcoholics and medical experts better understand this disease, but they also help rehab and detox centers to treat it more effectively.
+Not only do these categories help alcoholics and medical experts better understand this disease, but they also help rehab and detox centers in Florida to treat it more effectively.
 These alcoholism types describe people of different age groups and at various life stages, who come from different backgrounds and are involved in different relationships, and who suffer from varying types of mental illness and struggle with different medical issues, so it only makes sense to understand the different types of alcoholics before seeking or offering treatment.

 Together, young adult and young antisocial alcoholics account for about half the alcoholism in the United States, and young adult alcoholics alone make up for about 32 percent.
 On average, these types of alcoholics are around 24 years old, but most started drinking around age 20.
 And while young adult alcoholics typically drink less often than other alcoholics do, they tend to binge drink more often, and on drinking days they average a 14 drink maximum.

 In this category, the alcoholics are more likely to be male, most have never been married, about half are employed full-time, and a fair number are still in school.
 Furthermore, most of these alcoholics don’t have any co-occurring mental illnesses, alcoholism doesn’t tend to run in the family, and it is rare for them to seek treatment.
 Instead, this is one of the alcoholism types with high denial rates, with sufferers often chalking up their excessive drinking to a lifestyle choice.
 Those who do seek treatment for their alcoholism generally prefer 12-step programs.

 Young Antisocial Alcoholics

 These types of alcoholics are people in their mid-twenties, most are male, and most became dependent on alcohol around the age of 18.
 There is a strong correlation here between their alcoholism and the alcoholism of a close family member.
 Many suffer from co-occurring disorders, namely depression, bipolar disorder, social anxiety disorder, or an antisocial personality disorder, which is characterized by: